Krayorn/blog/src/content/blog/http-server-go-2.md

 	header[strings.ToUpper(key)] = append(header[strings.ToUpper(key)], value)
 }
 ```
+Instead of using `toUpper` I could have used `textproto.CanonicalMIMEHeaderKey(s)` but it felt like cheating a bit in this "from scratch" serie, and I did not want to implement it myself today!

 I'm also adding a second test to check that I'm correctly parsing the request.
 ```go